blackjek23/Stocks_Processor/README.md

 ## CI/CD Pipeline

 The project includes a Jenkins pipeline (`Jenkinsfile`) for automating the integration and deployment process.
 Configure Jenkins to use the pipeline for continuous integration and delivery.

----

-Let me know if you'd like any further adjustments!